 Who will enjoy The Storm Keeper’s Island?

-The wait is over to find out how Fionn’s adventures continue in the much anticipated sequel to The Storm Keepers Island.
+The wait is over to find out how Fionn’s adventures continue in the much anticipated The Storm Keeper’s Island sequel.
 Catherine Doyle’s second book in the series, The Lost Tide Warriors is available now.

 If you liked this…

 If you are looking for more children’s fantasy books check out other recent middle-grade fantasy titles featured here.